The Advocacy Bridge CIC

 "What is this person's actual capacity right now?"

-The Advocacy Bridge CIC is a not-for-profit Community Interest Company working within agreed scope, structure, boundaries, and capacity.
+The Advocacy Bridge CIC is a not-for-profit Community Interest Company.

-We do not provide crisis intervention, emergency mental health support, legal representation, regulated therapy, or statutory advocacy under the Care Act or Mental Health Act.
+We do not provide crisis intervention, emergency mental health support, legal representation, regulated therapy or statutory advocacy under the Care Act, Mental Health Act or other regulated advocacy frameworks.
+However, we can be commissioned to provide practical support, advocacy and self-advocacy coaching through:

 Eligibility